Piala Presiden (Indonesia): History

-The tournament returned for the 2022 edition after a two-year hiatus due to the COVID-19 pandemic.
+The tournament returned for the 2022 edition after three years (a hiatus due to the COVID-19 pandemic).
 The final was held for two legs and was contested by Arema and Borneo Samarinda, in a repeat of the 2017 final.
 Defending champions Arema grabbed their third title after beating Borneo Samarinda 1–0 on aggregate in the finals at Arema's Kanjuruhan Stadium and Borneo Samarinda's Segiri Stadium.